All Episodes

 The day of when he did his emergency report, we had this misidentification and everything is psych meds.

-And now we have Misreporting that is understandable about the Border Patrol guy going in quick.
+And now we have misreporting that is understandable about the Border Patrol guy going in quick.

 jordan holmes

-Because when he tried not to make shit up, it was wrong.
+I mean, it's almost like it validates him making shit up because when he tried not to make shit up, it was wrong.

 It was a lie.